zzxwill/odps/intl.en-US/Quick Start/Create/View/Delete a table.md

     **Note:**

-    -   For more information about creating a table, see[../../../../dita-oss-bucket/SP\_76/DNODPS1898901/EN-US\_TP\_13396.md\#](../../../../intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md#).
+    -   For more information about creating a table, see[Table Operations](../../../../intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md#).
-    -   For more information about the partition operation, see [Add/Remove Partition](Add/Remove Partitionhttps://help.aliyun.com/document_detail/73771.html).
+    -   For more information about the partition operation, see [Add/Remove Partition](https://www.alibabacloud.com/help/zh/doc-detail/73771.htm).
     -   For more information about the lifecycle operation, see [Modify Lifecycle for a Table](../../../../intl.en-US/User Guide/SQL/DDL SQL/Lifecycle of table.md#).

 The following example shows how to create a table: